-This program offers interns hands-on animal training experience with the Mammals & Bird team.
-Interns are exposed to animal care and training activities primarily with beluga whales, and harbor seals with some possible exposure to Asian small clawed otters, African penguins and southern sea otters.
+This program offers interns hands-on animal training experience with the Mammals & Birds team.
+Interns are exposed to animal care and training activities primarily with belugas and harbor seals with some possible exposure to southern sea otters, Asian small-clawed otters, alcids, and African penguins.
 Interns work directly with trainers to support the daily care of the collection and learn the basics of operant conditioning.
-Interns will be paired with a mentor and guided through several training seminars and workshops to gain insight into operant conditioning techniques and how they are used in Georgia Aquarium’s mammal and bird program.
-Interns daily responsibilities are to work alongside the trainers assisting with animal diet preparation, behavioral observations, environmental enrichment, animal care area clean up, and disinfections.
+Interns will be paired with a mentor and guided through several training seminars and workshops to gain insight into operant conditioning techniques and how they are used in Georgia Aquarium’s Mammals & Birds program.
+Interns’ daily responsibilities are to work alongside the trainers assisting with animal diet preparation, behavioral observations, environmental enrichment, animal care area clean up, and disinfections.
 Interns may also play support roles in assisting with animal training and husbandry sessions.
 Some of the skills interns will acquire during their internship are: diet preparation and feeding; water sampling; commissary clean-up; exhibit and husbandry area maintenance; behavioral observations; environmental enrichment; data recording and data entry; assisting team with animal training, handling and medical procedures; and other duties as assigned.

 Full availability required (including weekends) 7 a.m. – 4 p.m. or 6:30 a.m. – 3:30 p.m

 Minimum Required Hours per Week: 40

 - Major in animal science, biology, marine biology, psychology or related field.